 WHAT ARE WALKTHROUGHS?

 If you are new to the gaming world, there are gamers on Youtube who beat games in the shortest possible time for a sport.
-They upload the videos for other’s viewing pleasure.
+They upload the videos for others viewing pleasure.
 They call these videos “walkthroughs”.
-These guys have gone through the pain to teach you the ways to beat the game if only you will throw your pride away and watch them.
+These guys have gone through the pain to teach you the ways to beat the game if only you will throw your pride away and watch them do it.

 In real life, you really don’t have to know everything.
 You can be the most brilliant surgeon yet suck as a dad.
 That’s the shortfall of our lives as humans.
 You can’t have it all.
 But there comes a point in your life, you have to give up on your ego and ask for help.
-Walkthroughs can come in the form of parents, teachers, books, seminars among others.
+Walkthroughs can come in the form of parents advice, teachers, mentors, good books, seminars among others.

 Going through a massive mental breakdown?
-See a psychologist instead of trying to figure out shit on your own.
-There are 1001 self-help books out there that can teach you invaluable life skills.
+Seeing a psychologist instead of trying to figure out shit on your own is a critical walkthrough.
+There are 1001 self-help books and blogs like mine that can teach you invaluable life skills.
 All it requires is, to have an “I don’t know shit, teach me more” mentality.

 Just as there is a beautiful saying “There is nothing new under the sun”, whatever you are going through, someone has been there and done it.
 You just need to find them and extract the juicy info.